Last updated on May 16th, 2022

 The overall results?
 The Vype ePen indeed “has the potential to be a reduced risk product.”
 Keep reading to see how the researchers came to this conclusion.

 The pre-clinical phase of the framework consists of six different stages.
 These are:

 - In vitro models of disease

 Product design stability focuses on three main goals.
 The first is ensuring the product fulfilled sensory, ritual and nicotine delivery expectations.
 The second is making sure consumers receive maximum sensory benefits with minimum toxins.
 The third aims to establish overall quality in products ready to hit the market.

 Chemical and physical characterization assessed the reduction of harmful and potentially harmful elements in vaping products as compared to traditional cigarettes.

-In vitro regulatory toxicology looked at the toxic components using variety of scientific tests.
-It also reviewed the elements contained in the vaping cloud as well as residue from the vaping cloud that’s trapped in a filter pad.
+In vitro regulatory toxicology looked at the toxic components using a variety of scientific tests.
+It also reviewed the elements contained in vaping clouds, as well as residue from the vaping cloud that’s trapped in a filter pad.

 Just Look at the Results!

 The above images show filter pads comparing e-cigarette aerosol with smoke from traditional cigarette, from the study published on the ScienceDirect website.

 Computational toxicology assessed the potential residual risk of vaping when compared to smoking.
 Vaping easily won out with a reduced computational toxicological profile.